Automated Speed Enforcement

 Results of automated speed enforcement in Niagara

-Results from the first few months of the Automated Speed Enforcement program show that drivers slow down when cameras are used, making roads safer.
+Results from the first year of the Automated Speed Enforcement program show that drivers slow down when cameras are used, making roads safer.

 Data collected before, during and after the automated speed enforcement cameras were put in place shows that:

-• Speeding violations per hour dropped by 67 per cent
+• Speeding violations per hour dropped by 86 per cent where cameras have returned a second time

 • Speeds remained low even after the cameras were removed